VectorPadding (ISASI)

 Input |

 Source operand.
 The type is LocalTensor, and the supported TPosition is VECIN, VECCALC, or VECOUT.
 The start address of the LocalTensor must be 32-byte aligned.
-The source operand must have the same data type as the destination operand. |
+The data type of the source operand must be the same as that of the destination operand. |

 |